lupyuen/nuttx-tinyemu/README.md

 We might run NuttX in a Web Browser and emulate the Ox64 BL808 RISC-V SBC.
 Which is great for testing NuttX Apps like [Nim Blinky LED](https://lupyuen.github.io/articles/nim)!
 Or even LVGL Apps with VirtIO Framebuffer?

-Also imagine: A NuttX Dashboard that lights up in Real-Time as the various NuttX Modules are activated!
+Also imagine: A NuttX Dashboard that lights up in Real-Time, as the various NuttX Modules are activated!
 This is all possible when NuttX runs in a Web Browser!

 (Sorry QEMU Emulator is a bit too complex to customise)